angular/components/src/cdk-experimental/clipboard/clipboard.md

 }
 ```

-However, for longer text the browser needs time to ill an intermediate
+However, for longer text the browser needs time to fill an intermediate
 textarea element and copy the content.
-Directly calling `copy` directly may fail
+Directly calling `copy` may fail
 in this case, so you can pre-load the text by calling `beginCopy`.
 This method
 returns a `PendingCopy` object that has a `copy` method to finish copying the
 text that was buffered.
 Please note, if you call `beginCopy`, you must